LaGuardia Crash

 Seth Wenig - APAs featured on

 An Air Canada jet carrying more than 70 passengers collided with a fire truck while landing at New York’s LaGuardia Airport, killing two pilots and injuring several others.
-Officials say the fire truck was crossing the tarmac late Sunday after being given permission to respond to another plane reporting an odor onboard.
+Officials say the fire truck was crossing the tarmac late Sunday after being given permission to check on another plane reporting an odor onboard.
 Before the collision, an air traffic controller can be heard on airport communications frantically telling the fire truck to stop.
-The crash shut down LaGuardia — the New York region’s third busiest hub — during what was already a messy time at U.S. airports.
-Travelers have been facing long security lines due to a government shutdown and the busy spring break travel season.
+The crash temporarily shut down LaGuardia — the New York region’s third busiest hub — during what was already a messy time at U.S. airports.
+Transportation Secretary Sean Duffy says LaGuardia is “well-staffed” but still faces a shortage of air traffic controllers.

 Most Popular